 WordPress users are largely divided about custom permalinks.
 On the one hand, some people swear that the custom permalink structure is the best for SEO, when used correctly.
 Meanwhile, others claim that there’s no significant difference in terms of SEO.
 The best way to find out is to try it for yourself, ideally on a new blog.
 Experimentation wins the day!

-Bottom line – whatever permalink structure you choose, be sure that it is readable by humans and your main keywords are as close to the top level domain as possible.
+Bottom line – whatever permalink structure you choose, be sure it is readable by humans and your main keywords are as close to the top level domain as possible.

-Small Tweaks Can Make a Difference
+3. Small Tweaks Could Make a Difference

 What permalink structure do you use for your website?
 Have you found one to be more effective than any other?
 How has your permalink structure affected your SEO or performance?
-I’d love to hear your thoughts on the subject in the comments below!
+We’d love to hear your thoughts on the subject in the comments below!